alexandervanrenen/tpcc-generator/README.md

 ## Build

-The tool is simply build using make.
+The tool can be build using make.
 It requires a C++ compiler which supports c++11.

 ```bash
 make